dtcu0ng/H81M-DS2-Hackintosh/README.md

 | Sound:  | Realtek ALC887 (best layout-id in my build is 3)  |
 | SMBIOS:  | iMac15,1  |

-Notes:
-(*): Apple dropped support for Kepler NVIDIA grapics card since Monterey Beta 7, so you need be cautious, if you in Monterey < Beta 6, don't update to Beta 7 or just go back to earlier version like Big Sur, Catalina,...

 | Windows  | macOS |
 | ------------- | ------------- |